Patient's Query

 6) Reduce the amount of milk you consume every day.

-7) Bath in lukewarm water.
+7) Bathe in lukewarm water.

 8) Sometimes, fluctuation in the environmental temperatures may exacerbate the allergy.
-In case if it is occurring in a cold climate, you can use humidifiers.
+In case it is occurring in a cold climate, you can use humidifiers.

 9) Keep your room dust-free.